baudaux/baudaux/README.md

-:bear: **EXtended mAchine** is (or will be 😄) a GNU/EXA distribution that will allow you to run your desktop environment in any up-to-date web browser.
-The difference with other webOS is that EXtended mAchine will be able to run any application using POSIX interface.

-**GNU/EXA distribution**: The purpose is to be able to port any tool and application belonging to the GNU ecosystem: Bash, vi, emacs, ...
-It will be a universal application store that will contain applications runnable in every web browser.
+:bear: **exaequOS** is (or will be 😄) a Unix-like operating system running on every (up-to-date) web browser.
+Developpers will able to develop applications for it (in C, C++, Lua, Basic, ...) and to share them easily through the platform.
+Anybody will be able to execute them with no installation.

-**EXA Operating System**: EXA is the Operating System of EXtended mAchine.
-It is designed as a microkernel architecture (resource manager, drivers and user processes).
+**EXA Kernel**: EXA is the kernel of exeaquOS.
+It is designed as a microkernel architecture (resource manager, drivers and user processes) adapted to a web browser environment.

-**Compiling C to WebAssembly**: A fork ok Emscripten is used for compiling C source code to WebAssembly in order to have the best possible performances.
+**emscripten-exa**: A fork ok Emscripten is used for compiling C/C++ source code to WebAssembly in order to have the best possible performances.
 As Emscripten is not designed for a multi-process environment, a rework for handling the system calls is needed.